 I’m more focused on wealth maximization through equity investing, entrepreneurship, career strategies, and real estate.
 Over the past couple of years, I’ve discovered new joy talking about family finances and estate planning.

 I also didn’t want to rub it in people’s faces that I was done with work.
+As a result, I didn’t incessantly talk about financial independence retire early.

-Should Have Been More Focused
+Should Have Been More Focused In My Writing

 However, If I had had the foresight and the chutzpah, I would have written more about early retirement life.
 If I did, I would have better branded this site and boosted its traffic.
 I should have been more proactively self-promoting, but I didn’t because it felt unseemly.